Kremlin-ordered truce is uncertain amid suspicion of motives

 Moscow also didn’t say whether it would hit back if Ukraine kept fighting.

-The Russian-declared truce in the nearly 11-month war was due to begin at noon Friday and continue through midnight Saturday Moscow time (0900 GMT Friday to 2100 GMT Saturday; 4 a.m.
+The Russian-declared truce in the nearly 11-month war began at noon Friday and was to continue through midnight Saturday Moscow time (0900 GMT Friday to 2100 GMT Saturday; 4 a.m.
 EST Friday to 4 p.m.
 EST Saturday).
+There were no immediate reports of it being broken.

 Putin’s announcement Thursday that the Kremlin’s troops would stop fighting along the 1,100-kilometer (684-mile) front line or elsewhere was unexpected.
 It came after the Russian Orthodox Church head, Patriarch Kirill, proposed a cease-fire for this weekend’s Orthodox Christmas holiday.
 The Orthodox Church, which uses the Julian calendar, celebrates Christmas on Jan.
 7.